tonstey/cse15l-lab-reports/lab2.md

 ![Image](Lab2Hello.png) \
-The method that was called was the start method in the Server class, handleRequest method in the Handler class.\
+After starting the server, the method that was called was the \
+handleRequest method in the Handler class.\
 The argument for this method is the URL of the server.\
 There are two relevant fields to the method: str and num.\